-This article will focus on Crankshaft Position Senor symptoms.
-Arguably the most important sensor in your vehicle.
+This article will focus on Crankshaft Position Sensor symptoms—arguably the most crucial sensor in your vehicle.

-The vehicle onboard computer, also known as the Electronic Control Module (ECM), monitors and analyzes data from the sensors then translates its findings into codes.
-Compression in the cylinders, engine temperature, fuel consumption, and more, are all monitored with sensors.
-When the orange engine warning light on the dash lights up, it’s means there’s a problem.
-What’s going on and how do you repair the problem?
+The vehicle’s onboard computer, also known as the Electronic Control Module (ECM), monitors and analyzes data from the sensors then translates its findings into codes.
+Compression in the cylinders, engine temperature, fuel consumption, and more are all monitored with sensors.
+When the orange engine warning light on the dash lights up, it means there’s a problem.
+What’s going on, and how do you repair the problem?

-One of the reasons the check engine indicator light comes on could be a bad Crankshaft Position Sensor (CPS).
-Some of the symptoms are the vehicle overheats or stalls and you don’t get the power you used to.
-Another indicator of a bad Crankshaft Position Sensor is you vehicle will not restart until the engine is cold.
+One reason the check engine indicator light comes on could be a faulty Crankshaft Position Sensor (CPS).
+Some of the symptoms are the vehicle overheats or stalls, and you don’t get the power you used to.
+Another indicator of a faulty Crankshaft Position Sensor is your vehicle will not restart until the engine is cold.
 These are just a few symptoms.

-Getting started, remember to follow good safety precautions as well as use proper tools for the proper job.
+Getting started, remember to follow proper safety precautions, and use the right tools for the job.

 Table of Contents